cabal-club/cable-core.js/INDEXES.md

 Tracking the path of a request and its sibling, the response, is done with request ids (`req_id`).

 A `req_id` always belongs to a request or to the response caused by a request.
-Thus a `req_id` has a source (the message type that "spawns" the request) and an expectation of what to get back (the message type that correctly answers the request e.g. a `data response` for a `request by hash`, a `hash response` for a `channel time range request`, or a `channel list response` for a `channel list request`).
+Thus a `req_id` has a source (the message type that "spawns" the request) and an expectation of what to get back (the message type that correctly answers the request e.g. a `post response` for a `post request`, a `hash response` for a `channel time range request`, or a `channel list response` for a `channel list request`).
 We can also prepare for the cable specification's _circuits_ behaviour by keeping track of an extra id to more efficiently route messages, instead of floodfilling to all connected peers.

 When we deal with a request, we can associate the generated `req_id` with: